 Since PWC’s first water reclamation facility was built in 1959, the growth of Fayetteville/Cumberland County has increased the demand for quality wastewater services annually.
 PWC continues to meet the needs brought on by residential expansion and economic development as well as be instrumental in the installation of wastewater services in developed areas that were built without the benefits of public utilities.

-PWC’s EPA Award-winning Cross Creek Water Reclamation Facility (WRF) and Rockfish Creek WRF have the capacity to treat 46 MGD.
-During FY2017, Cross Creek WRF treated an average of 12.0 MGD and Rockfish Creek treated an average 15.4 MGD.
+PWC’s EPA Award-winning Cross Creek and Rockfish Creek Water Reclamation Facilities (WRF) have the capacity to treat 46 MGD.
+During FY2018, Cross Creek WRF treated an average of 10.3 MGD and Rockfish Creek treated an average 13.4 MGD.
 The demand on the Rockfish Creek facility continues to increase, as it serves the fast-growing southwestern portion of the county.
 Phase II expansion to upgrade the capacity at Rockfish Creek to 21 MGD, was completed in the summer of 2006.
-PWC maintains over 1,200 miles of sewer mains, 73 miles of forced sewer mains and 81 lift stations.
-In FY2017 over 10.0 billion gallons of wastewater were treated.
+PWC maintains over 1,300 miles of sewer mains, 73 miles of forced sewer mains and 92 lift stations.
+In FY2018 over 8.6 billion gallons of wastewater were treated.

 PWC operates a water reuse program at the two water reclamation facilities.
-Treated water is used to irrigate approximately 40 acres of landscaped turf at the two facilities.
 The recycled water is also utilized for in-plant applications such as cleaning equipment and various plant processes.

 In addition, under a state-monitored Land Application Program, PWC recycles biosolids at 3,700 acres of Cumberland, Robeson, and Hoke County farmland, including a 750-acre farm owned by PWC.
 Liquid biosolids are either injected below the ground or applied to the surface at the “agronomic” rate (the nitrogen rate required by the crop) to fertilize crops such as corn, soybeans, coastal Bermuda grass and small grains.
 Inspections and research by state regulatory agencies since 1987 have shown this process to be a beneficial and environmentally sound way to recycle byproducts from the water reclamation facilities.